FAQ

 Most accurate: When the speed test is run in a classroom on a typical Saturday at 8 a.m., the results show that 600 students can test in the building simultaneously.

-Overestimate: When the test is run in the library (which has better Wi-Fi) on a summer Saturday, the results show that 800 students can test in the building simultaneously.
+Overestimate: When the speed test is run in the library (which has better Wi-Fi) on a Saturday during summer vacation, the results show that 800 students can test in the building simultaneously.